mAAdhaTTah/brookjs/docs/source/defining-a-component.md

 export default component({});
 ```

 When called, the returned `Observable<Action>` will neither emit an action nor update its `Element`.
-The first lifecycle hook we'll take a look at is `onMount`.
+We can begin to provide custom functionality using `onMount`.
 It provides a direct line into Component factory function:

 ```js
 // app.js